neetra/OneStopBlogsAPI/README.md

-# NFSS Service
+# One Stop Blog Service
-NFSS service is REST API, which serves authentication, create new user, upload, edit, view and delete file.
+One Stop Blog service is REST API, which serves authentication, create new user, upload, edit, view and delete blogs.
 Files are stored in Amazon S3.

 # Requirements